 Engineering Technology History and Mission

-Established in 1966, the Engineering Technology was started with just 4 TBD faculty members and TBD 200 students with an interest in engineering technology.
-The program placed a strong emphasis on understanding theory while accentuating practical problem solving and providing a top-quality education.
+Established in 1966, the Engineering Technology was started with just one faculty members and thirty students with an interest in engineering technology.
+The program placed a strong emphasis on understanding theory while accentuating practical problem solving and providing a top-quality education

-The department has had only there department heads in its history.
+The department has had only three department heads in its history.
 This continuum of leadership has enabled the department to be agile enough to respond quickly to rapidly changing technologies.